JaydenDan/JaydenDan/README.md

 </div>

 <div align="center">
-  🙋 Hello,
+  # 🙋 Hello,
-  I am a full-stack (possibly not full ^_^) digital farmer, doing some digital labor, coming from the M78 Nebula, and I am good friends with Ultraman Zero.
+   - I am a full-stack (possibly not full ^_^) digital farmer, doing some digital labor.
+   - coming from the M78 Nebula, and I am good friends with Ultraman Zero.
 </div>

 <br clear="both">